Agoric/documentation/main/zoe/api/zoe.md

 defines what variables need their values passed in as `terms`.

 It returns a promise for a `StartInstanceResult` object.
 The object consists of:
+- `adminFacet` `{any}`
 - `creatorFacet` `{any}`
 - `publicFacet` `{any}`
 - `instance` `{Instance}`
 - `creatorInvitation` `{Payment | undefined}`

+The `adminFacet` has two methods:
+- `getVatShutdownPromise()
+  - Returns a promise that resolves to reason (the value passed to `fail(reason)`) or completion (the value passed to `exit(completion)`) when this newly started instance terminates.
+- `getVatStats()`
+  - Returns statistics about vat activity.
+These are the number of different types of items in the vat's C-List, which tracks what this vat can reach on other vats and how many entries are in the vat's transcript.
+The last gives an idea of how many messages this vat has executed.
+A vat's transcript of messages it has executed lets it replay those messages if restarted and restore its pre-shutdown state.
+    - `objectCount`
+    - `promiseCount`
+    - `deviceCount`
+    - `transcriptCount`

 A `publicFacet` is an object available via Zoe to anyone knowing the instance they are associated with.
 The `publicFacet` is used for general queries